uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 * You should receive an email within 5 minutes, download the files from the link in the email, and extract the folder to your project folder.

 **Aerial Imagery**

-There are a few places you can aquire aerial photography, for today we will be using **QImagery**.
+There are a few places you can aquire aerial photography, today we will look at two sources, on is freely available Government Data from **QImagery**, the other is accessible from NearMap using your UQ credentials.

 * Go to https://qimagery.information.qld.gov.au/
 * Click the Search button, and search for "St Lucia" in the "Enter search term" search box and select the first result